top of page

 Training Humans - 124

-This course provides students an introduction to training humans.
-The course begins with coverage of verbal and social behaviors within a verbal community and then moves on to discuss how to encourage productive client verbal behavior.
-The course provides a model for training humans including setting objectives; describing, explaining, and demonstrating; assessing proficiency; and following up.
-Finally, training groups of people is covered.
+This course provides students with an introduction to training humans.
+It begins by covering verbal and social behaviors within a verbal community and then moves on to discuss how to encourage productive client verbal behavior.
+The course provides a model for training humans, including setting objectives, describing, explaining, and demonstrating, assessing proficiency, and following up.
+Finally, training groups of people are covered.

 • Verbal behavior